test-Ois/q-assistant-project/README.md

 ---
 ## 🚧 Project Status

 This project is under active development.
-More features are being added.
+More features and AI integrations are planned.

 ---